DankPopNLocks/MOSRPG/README.md

 ## 🤝 Contributions

 MOSRPG is designed to be:
-• Modular
+1. Modular
-• Community-driven
+2. Community-driven
-• Easily configurable
+3. Easily configurable

 Feel free to:
-• Submit pull requests
+1. Submit pull requests
-• Open issues
+2. Open issues
-• Fork and customize
+3. Fork and customize
+4. Use for commercial projects as long as it is not a direct replicative of this source material (you must create your own game and do -not- sell this source!)

 ---